Cognigy/Documentation/docs/insights/dashboards/goals.md

 ### Time Saved (in hours)

-Displays time saved in hours for each goal that was completed within the filtered time frame.
+Displays time saved in hours for each goal that was completed within the filtered time span.
 You can track efficiency gains and compare time saved across different goals.

 Source table: